 *BLUE CROSS / BLUE SHIELD PPO, ANTHEM BCBS PPO, CIGNA PPO, and some UNITED PPO Plans*

-If you are a participant with one of these plans, you can find out quickly and easily if you can be preapproved for 3 visits covered in full via the Lactation Network.
+If you are a participant with one of these plans, you can find out quickly and easily if you can be preapproved for 6 visits covered in full via the Lactation Network (TLN).
 Pre-Approval MUST be requested and obtained through the Lactation Network in advance of our visit, fortunately this is very simple!
 Please go to Lactation Network, and fill in your contact and insurance information.
-You will receive an email letting you know if you are approved for full coverage, often within a few hours.
-If you are approved, then your visits will be directly billed through Lactation Network to your insurance provider, and you will not be responsible for any out of pocket costs.
-I am a contracted provider for Lactation Network, and will receive my standard fee from them directly.
-If your coverage is not approved by Lactation Network, see information below for other Private Insurance Coverage
+You will receive an email letting you know if you are approved for full coverage, usually within a few hours.
+If you are approved, then your visits will be directly billed through the Lactation Network to your insurance provider, and you will not be responsible for any out of pocket costs, except for travel fees for home visits over 30 minutes away, if relevant.
+You may receive an Explanation of Benefits (EOB) from your insurance company, but this is NOT a bill, and you will not have any payment responsibility regardless of what appears on the EOB.
+I am a contracted provider for Lactation Network, and will receive my standard fee from TLN directly.
+If your coverage is not approved by the Lactation Network, see information below for other Private Insurance Coverage

 Most private insurance companies are required by the Affordable Care Act to cover Out of Network lactation care without copay or deductible.
 However, the way this plays out in reality is complicated and depends a great deal on your individual policy, as well as how much time you put into talking with your insurance company.